kahunacohen/real-world-fp/README.md

 # Functional Programming for Smarties

-This post is aimed for intermediate JavaScript programmers, and/or those with limited functional programming experience.
+This piece is aimed for intermediate JavaScript programmers, and/or those with limited functional programming experience.
 I'll discuss the basics of functional programming (fp) is, why to use it and how to integrate it into a real-world code base.

 ## What is Functional Programming?
 With the popularity of frameworks and libraries, such as [ReactJs](https://reactjs.org/) and [RxJS](https://rxjs-dev.firebaseapp.com/), fp is has gotten lot of attention in the JavaScript community.

 Fp is, as [Martin Odesky](https://en.wikipedia.org/wiki/Martin_Odersky) the creator of [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language)) says, is simply an "alias for programming with functions."
 That is, it's fitting together small, focused, *pure* functions to solve a greater problem.
-The style prefers functions over stateful objects and side effects and aims to represent data with immutable data structures.
-Functional solutions also tend to be more declarative rather than imperative.

-Though fp is a broad and sometimes complex subject, its main prinicples are quite simple and directly address common challenges when programming in more traditional styles.
-In this particular post we'll focus on the following charateristics of fp:
+Though fp is a broad and sometimes complex subject, its main prinicples are simple and directly address common challenges when programming in more traditional styles.
+In this post we'll focus on the following, main charateristics of fp:

 1. Purity over side effects
 1. Immutablity over mutability